alexandrecuer/smartgrid/datasets/ceremacf_old.md

 ## heating systems

 Datas coming from the vantage meteo station are labelled with the prefix VAN.
-The radio signal was often fussy
+The radio signal was often of poor quality and the VAN feeds are disturbed by spikes.

-It was before I introduced into emoncms the ability to edit manually feeds
+It was before I introduced into emoncms the ability to edit manually feeds.

 feed number|label|interval (s)
 --|--|--